mkovacina/cheat-sheets/git-cheat-sheet.md

 ## `git log` for a specific file with rename tracking
 `git log --follow -- filename.ext`

+## move changes to a new branch easily
+1. add files to a stash
+2. `git stash branch newbranchname`

 # References
 1. https://devconnected.com/how-to-set-upstream-branch-on-git/
 2. https://linuxize.com/post/change-git-commit-message/